 3.2 Strong AI

-Strong AI is based on Artificial General Intelligence (AGI), which is an AI system with human-like thinking and cognitive abilities.
-General intelligence can perceive and learn any intellectual task as perfect as humans.
+Strong AI is based on Artificial General Intelligence (AGI), which is an AI system that represents human-like thinking and cognitive abilities.
+General AI can perceive and learn any intellectual task as perfect as humans, such as movements, planning, problem-solving, and conversation.

 Currently, there is no such system as general intelligence.
 Worldwide scientists and researchers are focusing on developing machines with general AI, so we could see them in the near future.

-3.3 Super AI is Artificial Super Intelligence (ASI)
+3.3 Super AI or Artificial Super Intelligence (ASI)

 AI can be categorized into four types based on their functionalities, as follows: